Modeling adaptive forward-looking behavior in epidemics on networks: Discussion and Conclusions

-Our study aimed at bridging classical epidemic modelling, in which the transmission rate is modulated by some nonlinear function of the prevalence, and epi-economic models.
-These two approaches have been reported to largely operate in isolation and even to display, to some extent, a lack of consensus \cite{darden2022modeling, murray2020epidemiology}.
-We adopt the epi-economic framework, in which behavior is adopted by following a forward-looking approach, but we made some simplifying assumptions that allow us to describe the optimal behavior (i.e., the optimal degree of social activity) by analytical expressions.
-Crucially, we go beyond the homogeneous mixing hypothesis usually assumed in epi-economic models and test different degrees of heterogeneity in the population: local and global (degree-based) awareness.
+Our study aimed at bridging classical epidemic modeling, in which the transmission rate is modulated by some nonlinear function of the prevalence, and epi-economic models.
+These two approaches have been reported to operate largely in isolation and even to show, to some extent, a lack of consensus \citep{darden2022modeling, murray2020epidemiology}.
+We adopt the epi-economic framework, in which each individual's behavior is assumed to trade off his/her present gains (from social interactions) and his/her future costs (from the increased probability of infection).
+However, we assume individuals follow a myopic behavioral rule-of-thumb in forecasting future epidemic conditions.
+Crucially, we go beyond the homogeneous mixing hypothesis usually assumed in epi-economic models and test different degrees of heterogeneity in the population considering a class-based approach (global awareness) and an individual-based approach (local awareness).

-We show that, if individuals expect current conditions to be stationary when planning, it is possible to find an analytical expression for the optimal social activity $a_t$ (Eq. \eqref{eq: social_activity_general}), that depends on the infection cost $\alpha$, the discount factor $\delta$, and infection probability $P_I(t)$.
-We note that the functional form of $a_t$ is not surprising.
-In fact, behavioral change models based on prevalence-dependent transmission rates have been using transmission rates of the form $A/(1 + Bi_t)$ for decades \cite{capasso1978generalization, wang2012modeling}.
-However, in our model, the social activity does not depend solely on prevalence, but also on the current behavioral choices of the population, so changes in the prevalence are more relevant when collective behavior favors disease transmission ($a_t\simeq1$) and become less and less relevant as behavior changes limiting the probability of infection ($a_t\ll1$).
+We show that, under our assumptions, it is possible to find an analytical expression for the optimal social activity $a_t$ (Eq. \eqref{eq: social_activity_general}), that depends on the infection cost $\alpha$, the discount factor $\delta$, and epidemic conditions that determine the infection probability $P(a^s, \textbf{a}^{-s}, \textbf{i})$ and the probability of being susceptible $\sigma(\textbf{s})$.
+While the parameters $\alpha$ and $\delta$ can be calibrated, the probabilities of becoming infected and being susceptible can be estimated in different information scenarios.
+Behavioral response models based on \text{prevalence-dependent} transmission rates have been studied for decades \citep{capasso1978generalization, wang2012modeling}.
+However, in our model, social activity does not depend solely on prevalence but also on the current behavioral choices of the population.
+Changes in the prevalence are then more relevant when collective behavior favors disease transmission ($a_t\simeq1$) and become less and less relevant as behavior changes limiting the probability of infection ($a_t\ll1$).
+Moreover, in our model, individuals leverage knowledge of the health status distribution in the population.
+Consequently, as the disease spreads, they recognize the increasing probability of infection, along with the probability of having acquired immunity following a previous infection.

+We operationalize the infection probability considering both homogeneous and heterogeneous behavioral responses, with local or global awareness.
+This approach enables, as a consequence, the study of diverse scenarios of heterogeneity, ranging from age stratification to variations in perceived disease severity or planning horizons at single-individual resolution.